massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 * The {{site.data.keyword.cloud_notm}} environment.

-    The JVM options are configured to provide optimization in a {{site.data.keyword.cloud_notm}} environment and to aide diagnostics of memory-related error conditions.
+    The JVM options are configured to provide optimization in an {{site.data.keyword.cloud_notm}} environment and to aide diagnostics of memory-related error conditions.
   * fast failure and recovery of an application is configured by disabling JVM dumps options and killing of the processes when an application's memory is exhausted.
   * virtualization tuning ({{site.data.keyword.IBM_notm}} JRE only).
   * routing of information on the application's available memory resources at the time of failure to the Loggregator.